lamhq/tech-notes/devops/aws/5-database/2-keyvalue.md

 ## DynamoDB Transactions

-DynamoDB Transactions address ACID requirements.
+If you have any scenario that mentions ACID requirements, think of DynamoDB Transactions.

-DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (ACID) across 1 or more tables within a single AWS account and region.
+DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (ACID) across one or more tables within a single AWS account and region.

 ## DynamoDB Streams